 Life and works

 In 1987 Marie-José and Jean-Marie Moren, a mason, settled in this house.

 Around 1998 Jean-Marie Moren, because of physical problems had to stop working and then, just to have something to do, he began decorating the exterior of the house by adding mosaics to the low wall that separates the terrace in front of the house from the street.

 this picture and the next ones courtesy of Laurent Jacquy

-Menawhile, mrs Moren began filling the terrace with nains, other figurines, decorative shells, trinkets and various small objects.
+Menawhile, Mare-José Moren began filling the terrace with nains, other figurines, decorative shells, trinkets and various small objects.

 This creative activity became the Moren couple's full time passion.
-In the course of some fifteen years the exterior of the house has grown into an ensemble of bric-à-brac, that by its large size and motley composition makes a rather special impression.
+In the course of some fifteen years the exterior of the house has grown into an ensemble of bric-à-brac which by its large size and motley composition makes a rather special impression.